amandeepmittal/amanhimself.dev/src/content/blog/firebase-authentication-with-expo.md

 };
 ```

 Now, all the keys inside the `extra` object are readable app-wide using `expo-constants`.
-This package allows reading values from `app.json` - or in this case, the `app.config.js` file.
+This package allows reading values from `app.json` &mdash; or in this case, the `app.config.js` file.

 Open the Expo-generated project in your code editor, create a new directory in the root called `config/` and add a file called `firebase.js`.
 Edit the file as shown below: